 The Vermont Department of Health (VDH) has created a resource page specifically for Deaf, Hard of Hearing, DeafBlind communities.

-The Vermont Language Justice Project has created an ASL - YouTube channel focusing on COVID-related and healthcare topics.
-Subscribing to their channel allows viewers to receive new videos.
+The Vermont Language Justice Project has created an ASL - YouTube and English - YouTube channels focusing on COVID-related and healthcare topics.
+Subscribing allows viewers to receive new videos.

 The Vermont Department of Taxes has developed a resource document specifically for Tax Professionals.